vtexdocs/help-center-content/docs/announcements/en/my-authentication-section-in-my-account.md

 author: 4ubliktPJIsvyl1hq91RdK
 slug: my-authentication-section-in-my-account
 legacySlug: my-authentication-section-in-my-account
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: My authentication is a section in My account that allows you to manage passwords and login sessions.
+announcementSynopsisEN: 'My authentication is a section in My account that allows you to manage passwords and login sessions.'
 ---

 The My Authentication section is available on all VTEX accounts, and you can find it on the My account dashboard in your store.